apache/pekko-connectors/docs/src/main/paradox/google-common.md

 ## Interop with Google Java client libraries

-Instances of the @apidoc[akka.stream.alpakka.google.auth.Credentials] class can be converted via the `toGoogle()` method to @javadoc[Credentials](com.google.auth.Credentials) compatible with Google Java client libraries.
+Instances of the @apidoc[org.apache.pekko.stream.connectors.google.auth.Credentials] class can be converted via the `toGoogle()` method to @javadoc[Credentials](com.google.auth.Credentials) compatible with Google Java client libraries.

 ## Accessing other Google APIs